telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### filterMenuInit

-Fired when the grid filter menu is initialized.
+Fired when the grid filter menu is initialized, when it is opened for the first time.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.